jfo/blog/source/posts/sild-actual-lists.md

 ---
-title: Sild3 actual lists
+title: Sild - actual lists
 layout: post
+date: 2016-06-10
+tags: rc
 ---

-So far I've made a linked list whose cells have an arbitrary string as their value.
+[So far](/sild-reading-substrings) I've made a linked list whose cells have an arbitrary string as their value.
 I can read in an input string and turn it into a linked list of words, like this:

 ```c
 int main() {